Oculus Announces Major Price Drop for Rift and Touch

 “We believe this lower entry price will attract consumers to PC VR at a faster pace,” said Rubin.
 “This is universally good for the entire community, but especially for developers.
 A larger user base means higher potential sales, easier player matching, better communities, and results in the ability to invest more in titles.
 This increased investment means better software which in turn brings more consumers.”

 There is no doubt that this permanent price drop of the Oculus Rift headset, Touch and Sensor makes it much more enticing for anyone that may have been holding out on the side to purchase a high-end VR headset to finally get onboard.
-And, although VR still remains relatively expensive, this move by Oculus signifies a big step towards driving prices down across the industry and further expanding the VR market.
+And, although VR still remains relatively expensive, this move by Oculus signifies a big step toward driving prices down across the industry and further expanding the VR market.